dancer1325/platzi-punks/README.md

 * `npx hardhat accounts`
 * `npx hardhat compile`
   * Compile solidity code, generating a target based on the 'hardhat.config.js'
+  * Command to check that all is working fine
 * `npx hardhat clean`
 * `npx hardhat test`
   * Run test